top of page

 Current

-A fellow Instructional Designer and OER Coordinator from another college in Idaho and I are currently conducting this study, which seeks to address whether using H5P-rich Open Education Resources (OER) in an asynchronous, online environment increases learners' engagement with the content and their motivation to persevere.
+Daphne ChingYu Tseng, who was a fellow Instructional Designer and OER Coordinator from another college in Idaho, and I conducted a study which sought to address whether using H5P-rich Open Education Resources (OER) in an asynchronous, online environment increases learners' engagement with the content and their motivation to persevere.
 Awaiting Publishing

 Supporting Faculty in Creating DEIA-Focused OER Using Backward Design